Bardolph-Automation-Inc/bardolph/README.rst

 you will need to edit some Python code.
 Specificlly, you'll need to modify `LightSet.discover` in `tests/fake_light_set.py`.

-Use of the -s option requires the use of quotation marks to contain the script, which will always contain more than one word.
+Use of the -s option requires the use of ticks or quotation marks to contain the script, which will always contain more than one word.
 For example to turn on all the lights, wait 60 seconds, and turn them off again, you can do the following from the command line:

 .. code-block:: bash

-  lsrun -s "on all time 60000 off all"
+  lsrun -s 'on all time 60000 off all'

 lsc - Lightbulb Script Compiler